 Treatment with NSAIDs is very individual.
 Providing your doctor with your complete medical history is important when they’re considering a specific NSAID for your treatment plan.

 NSAIDs can be effective at managing arthritis pain, but they can also cause side effects.
-These side effects are more likely if you take a large amount of an NSAID and if you take it for a long time.
-Common side effects can include stomach pain and ulcers.
-Other side effects are less common but include:
+Common side effects include stomach pain and ulcers.
+Other less common side effects include: